 Abstract

 This paper explores the relationships between unaccompanied asylum seeking young people and the social care professionals who work with them.
-Based on interviews with both young people and professionals, the findings seek to reframe practioners in this field as 'co-navigators', assisting asylum seeking young people to plot a course through complex and uncertain social terrain, including the shifting and inhospitable terrain of immigration regimes.
+Based on interviews with both young people and professionals and analysed using a thematic narrative approach, the findings seek to reframe practitioners in this field as 'co-navigators'.
+Such co-navigators assist asylum seeking young people to plot a course through complex and uncertain social terrain, including the shifting and inhospitable terrain of immigration regimes.
 Viewing practice in this way brings into focus the interplay of agency and control in these relationships.
-In contrast to some previous conceptualisations, the agency of the young people here is expressed through relationships with professionals as many of the young people relied on social care them to help them manifest their goals and aspirations; both through pragmatic assistance in navigating the complexity of institutional bureaucracy and through developing emotional, therapeutic bonds.
+In contrast to some previous conceptualisations, the agency of the young people here is expressed through relationships with professionals as many of the young people relied on social care to help them manifest their goals and aspirations; both through pragmatic assistance in navigating the complexity of institutional bureaucracy and through developing emotional, therapeutic bonds.
 Understanding social care professionals as 'co-navigators' allows us to understand the emotional value of practical forms of assistance as well as explore how agency might operate as such relationships evolve.

+Keywords: Unaccompanied asylum seeking young people; child migrants; social navigation; agency;

 Introduction

 In the UK an Unaccompanied Asylum Seeking Child (UASC) is defined as someone under the age of eighteen who arrives in the UK to seek asylum without a parent or guardian (Home Office, 2002).
 Recent years have seen increased numbers of unaccompanied children arriving in the UK and other European countries due to ongoing global conflict and instability, although numbers in the UK decreased in 2017 for the first time in four years (Refugee Council , 2018).
 Social Care professionals often play a crucial role in supporting unaccompanied children from their arrival in a new country through to their transition into adulthood as care leavers.
-In the UK, social care professionals are responsible for assessing and meeting their financial, accommodation, health, educational and broader needs (Wade et al., 2012).
+In the UK, social care professionals are responsible for assessing and meeting their financial, accommodation, health, educational and broader needs (Wade et al. 2012).
 Most UASC will be entitled to Leaving Care services as they transition to adulthood, although a rejection of their claim for asylum can lead to such services being withdrawn.
 These young people face possible detention and deportation unless they are able to launch a successful appeal or fresh claim for asylum.

 A significant amount of research in this area is concerned with the relationships between social work services and unaccompanied children.
-In the UK context, there is a corpus of work in this field which is concerned with the uneasy relationship between social work values (in particular a professional commitment to the ‘best interests of the child’) and the restrictive, potentially oppressive nature of immigration controls (Cemlyn & Nye, 2012; Humphries, 2004).
+In the UK context, there is a corpus of work in this field which is concerned with the uneasy relationship between social work values (in particular a professional commitment to the ‘best interests of the child’) and the restrictive, potentially oppressive nature of immigration controls (Humphries, 2004; Cemlyn and Nye, 2012).
 Kohli (2007), has reflected on the ‘limited and limiting’ nature of much of this research, stating that research studies in this field:

 …largely fall into a portrayal of professional ineptitude …. and the established furrow of telling social workers what they have not done, what they have done too little of, and what they ought to do is firmly followed.
-(Kohli 2007: 15)
+(Kohli, 2007: 15)